samantha-lind/notifications-page/README.md

 Adding a border on hover may make an image shift by a few pixels.
 Avoid this by adding a transparent border to the original.

+Use textContent instead of innerHTML as it's much quicker and lighter for the browser to process

 ### Useful resources

 -   [Flex alignment](https://www.smashingmagazine.com/2018/08/flexbox-alignment/) -